Center for Biblical Theology and Eschatology

-The terms Reformed or Reformation (as it is used in Christianity), are historical terms that have its roots in the early 1500's.
-It comes from a period of time when the Church underwent a return to faithful doctrines that had become corrupt under a system of authorities of men, orders, unethical regulations, ostentatious ceremonies, and unbiblical traditions produced by ecumenical councils.
-The purpose of the reformation brethren was to bring the doctrines of the Church back into agreement (thus the word, Reformed) with the truths written in the law of the Holy Bible.
-God's word is the anchor and foundation of any true Church, and man's subjection to it is essential to Godly service.
-Thus, these faithful men of old were convinced that true and proper worship of God required a strong rejection of every doctrine that is contrary to God's own divinely inspired word.
-However, the Roman Church rejected this principle, and the leaders held steadfastly to rule of Church hierarchy and traditions of men over both the scriptures, and the Church.
+The terms Reformed or Reformation (as used in Christianity) are historical terms that have their roots in the early 1500's.
+They comes from a period of time when the church underwent a return to faithful doctrines that had become corrupt under a system of authorities of men, orders, unethical regulations, ostentatious ceremonies, and unbiblical traditions produced by ecumenical councils.
+The purpose of the reformation brethren was to bring the doctrines of the church back into agreement (thus the word, Reformed) with the truths of the laws of the Holy Bible.
+God's word is the anchor and foundation of any true church, and so man's subjection to it is essential to Godly service.
+These faithful men of old were convinced that true and proper worship of God required a strong rejection of every doctrine that was contrary to God's own divinely inspired Word.
+However, the Roman church rejected this principle and its leaders held steadfastly to rule of church hierarchy and traditions of men over both the scriptures, and the church.
 Noted Theologian Martin Luther, who understood this great error of usurping authority from God, took the stand that is often looked upon as the watershed of the Reformation.
-For all intents and purposes, he started the Historical Reformation movement in 1517 when he nailed his 95 thesis to the door of the Roman Church in Wittenberg.
+For all intents and purposes, he started the historical Reformation movement in 1517 when he nailed his 95 thesis to the door of the Roman Church in Wittenberg.

-While the Roman Catholic Church held that its leaders defined scripture, the faithful Christians stood in protest of this (thus, they were called Protestant) exhorting all who would listen, that it must be God's word alone that is held above even rulers in the Church.
+Reformed theology is not some special or divergent teaching, it stands in the original tradition of the Christian church.
+However, the Roman Catholic Church held that its leaders defined scripture, and the faithful Christians stood in protest of this (thus, they were called Protestants) exhorting all who would listen that it must be God's word alone (Sola Scriptura) that is held above even rulers in the church.
 For this clearly was the most basic and fundamental of true Christian precepts.
-The truth was, God indeed is above all, and so His divinely inspired word must of necessity, "likewise" reign supreme over every other word.
+The truth was, God indeed was above all, and so His divinely inspired Word of necessity "likewise" reigns supreme over every other word.

-When Martin Luther came before the royal diet in the city of Worms on April 18, 1521, he spoke quite clearly and boldly of the necessity for the Reformation, and the position that the Holy canon held over men.
+When Martin Luther came before the royal diet in the city of Worms on April 18, 1521, he spoke quite clearly and boldly of the necessity for the reformation of the church, and that the Holy Canon must be supreme over men.
 He said:

 "Unless I am refuted and convicted by testimonies of the Scriptures or by clear arguments (since I believe neither the pope nor the councils alone, it being evident that they have often erred and contradicted themselves), I am conquered by the holy Scriptures quoted by me, and my conscience is bound in the word of God: I cannot and will not recant any thing against the conscience."

 Reformation Theology was in many ways (though not all) synonymous with "Biblical Theology."
 That is to say, most of the doctrines that the Reformed Church held were grounded solidly in the laws of God.
-This is in stark contrast to the many unbiblical doctrines of the Roman Church, and that have invaded Protestant Churches in modern times.
+This is in stark contrast to the many unbiblical doctrines of the Roman church, and many today that have invaded Protestant Churches.

+What is Reformed Theology?
 The fact is, Biblical Theology is one that teaches that the salvation of man is by God alone, and for the Glory of God.
 The Reformation cry was that the Saviour of man was Christ alone (known by the Latin term Solo Christo), saved by God's Grace alone (Sola Gratia), through faith alone (Sola Fide), to the Glory of God alone (Soli Deo Gloria), and that Christianity must have as its ultimate authority, God's word alone (Sola Scriptura).
-This is the only way man can avoid being deceived by unrighteous Church teachers or self-serving leaders of the Church.
+This is the only way man can avoid being deceived by unrighteous church teachers or self-serving leaders of the church.

 1st John 4:1